Staff parking

 Q: I lost my ID card.
 Will my parking access still work?

-A: If your ID card has been replaced by HR Services, you will need to visit the Car Parks Office to have your parking access activated on your new card.
+A: If your ID card has been replaced by POD, you will need to visit the Permit Office to have your parking access activated on your new card.
 This does not happen automatically and cannot be done remotely.

 Q: Is a parking space guaranteed?